Foot Injury Compensation Claims

 If the other party does not accept that they were the cause of the accident or injury that you suffered, we will gather evidence in support of your claim.
 Once we have gathered this evidence, liability is agreed in almost all cases.

-In the unlikely event that we have to go to court to progress your foot injury claim, we will make sure that you are supported and informed throughout.
-This is essential to giving you the peace of mind you need to concentrate on your recovery while we deal with getting you the compensation you deserve.
+If we have to go to court to progress your claim, we will support and inform you throughout.
+This is essential to giving you the peace of mind you need to concentrate on your recovery.
+Meanwhile, we deal with getting you the compensation you deserve.

-Once liability has been agreed, we will also conduct the negotiations on your behalf.
-This means that we will be talking to the other party, listening to how much they offer, bringing that offer to you for a decision and putting forward our reasons for why you deserve a higher payment if you decline their offer.
-Negotiations can leave many of our clients feeling unsure and unsettled, as it can be hard for you to know how much compensation is a fair reflection of the pain, suffering and difficulties you have experienced.
+Once both parties agree on liability, we will also conduct the negotiations on your behalf.
+This means that we will be talking to the other party, listening to how much they offer, bringing that offer to you for a decision, and putting forward our reasons for why you deserve a higher payment if you decline their offer.
+Negotiations can leave many of our clients feeling unsure and unsettled, as it can be hard for you to know how much compensation is a fair reflection of the pain, suffering, and difficulties you have experienced.
 Our expert team of personal injury claims solicitors have years of experience handling these negotiations and will be able to give you the benefit of this experience making sure that you feel sure in your decisions as to whether to accept or reject a compensation offer.
 Although we will be conducting the negotiations for you, you remain in control of the process at all times.
-We will inform you of any and all offers of compensation and give you our opinion as to whether we think it is fair or not.
+We will inform you of any and all offers of compensation.
+Further, we will give you our opinion as to whether we think it is fair or not.
 Either way, the final decision is yours and we will support you in this.